mesuutt/snipper/README.md

 **username**, **password**: Using for authenticating to Bitbucket API

-**default_filename** : If you don't specified filename with `-f` parementer while creating new snippet or adding new files to snippet this name using as file name.
+**default_filename** : If you did not specify filename with `-f` parameter,  this name will be used as filename while creating a new snippet or adding new files to a snippet.

-**auto_push** : If this option enabled, snipper pushes changes after `new`,`add` and `edit` command executed.
+**auto_push** : If this option is enabled, snipper pushes changes after `new`,`add` and `edit` commands are executed.
+Otherwise, you need to push the changes manually.

-**colorize** : Snipper colorizing output by default.
-But you can disable colorizing in config file.
-Also you can use `--no-color` option with any snipper command.
+**colorize** : By default, snipper colorizes the output, but you can disable colorizing in config file.
+Also, you can use `--no-color` option with any snipper command.

-‌If you want to keep snipper config file another location, you can use `-C` to be the default when you use the snipper executable, add an alias to your `~/.bashrc` (or equivalent).
+If you want to keep snipper config file at another location different from home directory, you can use `-C` parameter to be the default location.
+Also you can add an  alias to your `~/.bashrc` (or equivalent).
 For example:

     alias sp='snipper -C ~/dotfiles/snipperrc'

 ### Environment variables

-`SNIPPER_USERNAME`,  `SNIPPER_PASSWORD`: Use this username and password instad reading from config file.
+`SNIPPER_USERNAME`,  `SNIPPER_PASSWORD`: Use this username and password instead of reading from config file every time.

-`HTTP_PROXY`, `HTTPS_PROXY`:  If you need to use an proxy to access the internet, use one of these environment variables and snipper will use it.
+`HTTP_PROXY`, `HTTPS_PROXY`:  If you need to use a proxy to access the internet, use one of these environment variables and snipper will use it.

-`BROWSER` : Use specified browser for opening snippets in browser.
+`BROWSER` : Use specified browser for opening snippets in a browser.

 ------
-‌

 Licensed under the [MIT license](http://opensource.org/licenses/MIT).
-Bug-reports, and pull requests are welcome.
+Bug-reports, and pull requests